My-Center-Manager/legal/Readme.md

 The legal documents in this repository are provided for information purposes only and should not be used as a replacement for legal advice.
 You should consult with your own legal counsel before using these documents.

-Thank you for your interest in the EcoTracker project!
+Thank you for your interest in the My Center Manager project!